bhar4t/bhar4t/src/contents/Cordova-with-Firebase-Phone-Authentication-without-Captcha-and-reCaptcha.md

 after this click on Next, Next… Finally, you’ve set up an Android project in Firebase.

-tep III: Now, you have to enable the Phone Authentication for your newly registered Android application.
+Step III: Now, you have to enable the Phone Authentication for your newly registered Android application.

 1. Select **Authentication** from **Develop** option.
 2. Choose **Sign-in method**